• Skip to primary navigation

 Light box frame

-5. As I’ve already mentioned, I designed four different signs for my light box.
+Step 5: As I’ve already mentioned, I designed four signs for my light box.
 They were all standard computer A4 size.
 You are welcome to use my designs or make your own.

-The colours were a bit light, to fix this problem I printed 2 copies of the same sign.
+The colours were a bit light, so I printed two copies of the same sign to fix this problem.
 I then stuck them together.
 This increased the colour saturation.

 On Air Lightbox sign